RemyAthisayaa17/affirmation-bot/README.md

 Includes sparkles, confetti, and a theme toggle for a fun and uplifting experience! 💖

 ## Features
-- Asks for your name and greets you personally
+- Greets the user by name
 - Responds to your mood with **unique affirmations**
 - Dark/Light theme toggle (dark mode: purple aesthetic)
 - Confetti and sparkling animations for a joyful feel